Azure/azure-sdk-for-java/README.md

 You can find a complete list of all the packages for these libraries [here](packages.md).

-### Important:
+### Important
-We have released 'azure-sdk-for-java' GA( i.e. General Availability ) in November 2019.
-We recommend using stable and officially supported GA versions of these packages.
-You can find more detail GA library versions [here](https://github.com/Azure/azure-sdk/blob/master/releases/2019-11/2019-11-java.md).
+The Azure SDK team is pleased to make available the November 2019 client library General Availability (GA) release.
+We strongly recommend using the GA libraries in all production environments as these libraries are well tested and officially supported by Microsoft.
+More details, including installation instructions can be found here [here](https://github.com/Azure/azure-sdk/blob/master/releases/2019-11/2019-11-java.md).

 ## Getting started